 2.0 QC Test and Measurements

-Standard bench testing procedures will be used to verify proper function of all Collimation system assemblies built in house.
-Final validation of all Collimation systems horizontal and vertical is done once the installation of each system is completed.
-This validation is done through a written test procedure approved for use in the testing of that Collimation system installation.
-It is within the standard bench testing procedures (listed in section 5.0) and system test procedures (listed in section 4.0) that all of the QC tests and measurements can be found.
+QC Tests and Measurements will be performed by the Fermilab Alignment group on-site and QC technical report will be provided.

+The following are the QC items that will need to be performed to align the design of the Collimator and the installation process in the tunnel.

+The Primary and Secondary Collimators jaws working surface flatness.

+The repeatability of jaws location in the operation position.

+The location jaws inside the vacuum chambers according to the alignment fiducials welded to the outside vacuum chamber.
+(Fiducials are used in the tunnel for the vacuum chamber alignment)

+Quantity motors steps required for jaws travel to the operation position.

+The following are the QC items that will be measured directly:

+the beam pipe ID,

+the collimator jaw thickness,

+A36 steel shielding

+external marble

 3.0 Requirements Traceability

 The Physics Requirements Specification (PRS) document (Teamcenter #: ED0010235) links the Technical Requirements Specification (TRS) document (Teamcenter #: ED0011431) to the design of the collimators, i.e. the design shall address the elements in the TRS which has requirements flowing down from the PRS.
 Interface Specification Document (ISD) (Teamcenter #: ED0016674). contain the information necessary to define all of the external interfaces for the given system.
+PIP-II Final design Report (PRD, PIP-II-doc-5310-v7) provide general guidance for the radiation, safety and health parameters.
+Some requirements are based on the Best practices.

 The requirements traceability occurs in many ways, such as MARS simulations and ANSYS simulations to ensure that the design of the collimator components fulfill their functions.